In Short

 Key Takeaways

 As an employer, abiding by the law and relevant national employment standards is crucial.
-You owe employees who have worked for your business for more than 10 years long service leave.
-In addition, you must provide full time and part time employees with annual leave.
-However, calculating employees’ leave entitlements can be tricky, despite the mathematical formulas readily available to you.
-To ensure you are complying with your employees’ leave entitlements, contact LegalVision’s employment lawyers on 1300 544 755 or fill out the form on this page.
+You owe employees who have worked for your business for more than the prescribed period at law long service leave.
+In addition, you must provide full-time and part-time employees with annual leave.
+However, calculating employees’ leave entitlements can be tricky, despite the readily available mathematical formulas.

 Frequently Asked Questions